Talk about a toy you liked in your childhood.: IELTS Speaking Cue Card

 Follow up questions

-What other toys did you have during your childhood?
+What other toys did you enjoy as a child?

 Do you think toys play an important role in childhood development?